 Finding places on a map is an integral part of a GIS.
 Geocoding is the process of transforming a description of a location—such as a pair of coordinates, an address, or a name of a place—to a location on the earth's surface.
 You can geocode by providing one location description at a time to zoom to a location on a map or convert an entire table that can be used for spatial analysis.

-You can quickly find various types of locations and display them on a map such as the following:
+You can quickly find the following types of locations (among others) and display them on a map:

 - Business names

 - House numbers with street names